erdeneryesil/NeuralNetworkCore/README.md

 The following are the data saved in file LogEW.
 - Summation and activation functions of the hidden layers and the output layer (Because they are can be changed for each training).
 - Tolerances of the output layer data (Because they are can be changed for each training).
-- Lambda and alfa values of the neural network (Because they are can be changed for each training).
+- Lambda and alfa values of the artificial neural network (Because they are can be changed for each training).
 - The number of samples to be used in the training.
 - At the end of each epoch, both the calculated total error value and the number of updated weights.